 Failure to address concerns about treating surgeons has been a longstanding theme where doctors are treating unsupervised in private practice.
 The General Medical Council has now imposed interim conditions on the surgeon, Mr Habib Ur Rahman, while it investigates his fitness to practise.

-Despite receiving the admission of liability from Spire more than 18 months ago, negotiations for damages for Austen's losses were protracted and difficult due to the attitude of the defendants and their complete lack of engagement.
+Despite receiving the admission of liability from Spire more than 18 months ago, negotiations for damages for Peter's losses were protracted and difficult due to the attitude of the defendants and their complete lack of engagement.

-The knee surgery negligence case finally settled earlier this year for a six-figure sum that will at least allow Austen to fund surgery, ensure his accommodation meets his need and that he has access to ongoing rehabilitation therapies to keep him as active for as long as possible.
+The knee surgery negligence case finally settled earlier this year for a six-figure sum that will at least allow Peter to fund surgery, ensure his accommodation meets his need and that he has access to ongoing rehabilitation therapies to keep him as active for as long as possible.
 We all acknowledge however that no sum would be high enough to compensate someone for facing an uncertain future and the threat of enforced inactivity and immobility as they age.

-Following settlement, Austen said:
+Following settlement, Peter said:

 "I found Fieldfisher through a google search engine.
 I choose this firm as their office was close to my house.
 It was the best decision I have made.
 Lindsay Holt was assigned to me and Lindsay has been a first class Solicitor.
 Her efficiency is second to none.